National Council of Nonprofits

 Do you believe in the power of nonprofits to improve people's lives?

 Are you inspired by the chance to play a vital role accelerating a dynamic movement that empowers nonprofits nationwide?

 Are you a growth-oriented builder?
 A builder of relationships?
 A builder of teams?
-A builder of the brand?
+A brand builder?
 A builder for a stronger society?

-Are you scrappy and resourceful and ready to work effectively in a small, lean organization while possessing the gravitas and finesse to command respect and attract support from donors and influencers?
+Are you scrappy, resourceful, and ready to work effectively in a small, lean organization while possessing the gravitas and finesse to command respect and attract support from donors and influencers?